PCPC testing ( (formerly CTFA)

 • Pseudomonas aeruginosa – Cetrimide or Pseudomonas Isolation Agar (PIA) plates is used as a selective/ differential media.

-Other biochemical tests may be conducted as required for identification of objectionable microorganisms.
+Other biochemical tests may be conducted as required for the identification of objectionable microorganisms.

 PCPC M-3 test for water-miscible personal care products is a critical step in product development and quality assurance.
 PCPC M-3 test ensures that tested products remain free from harmful microorganisms and maintain their desired characteristics throughout their shelf life.